A-Akhil/ATS/rough_note.md

 - Adjusted the match result template to display the AI-provided profession reason only when a mismatch persists.
 - Escaped literal braces in the Gemini prompt so f-string interpolation no longer raises a ValueError during match analysis.
 - Enhanced the Gemini prompt to request a multi-sentence resume review and a separate quick tip, ensured the scoring service stores this review as the main guidance, and updated the result template to surface the review and tip without mentioning BERT.
+- Implemented a Tailwind-styled admin dashboard template that surfaces platform KPIs, recent matches, quick admin actions, latest users, and system logs, powered by the existing `admin_panel` view context.
+- Updated routing so the custom admin dashboard lives at `/admin-panel/`, preventing clashes with Django’s built-in `/admin/` namespace.
+- Added an `ensure_profile` helper in views to auto-create a profile when absent, preventing `RelatedObjectDoesNotExist` errors for admin or freshly migrated accounts.
+- Updated the login flow to authenticate with the email-based username field, preserve `next` redirects (e.g., `/admin-panel/`), and keep the entered email populated when credentials fail.
+- Granted Django superusers access to the custom admin dashboard and settings even if their `role` field remains at the default `user` value.

+## Task Notes (2025-11-03)

+### Goals
+- Build a functional admin dashboard screen so admins can monitor users, recent matches, and key system metrics with the modern Tailwind/Alpine styling the user expects.

+### Observations
+- `core/views.py` already exposes an `admin_panel` view that gathers users, recent matches, logs, and settings, but the template `core/templates/admin_panel/dashboard.html` is empty.
+- Shared components (navigation, base styling) already exist via `base.html`, and other pages leverage Tailwind cards and gradients for visual consistency.
+- Admin-specific actions (weight tuning, viewing logs) should be surfaced, at least as quick links, even if the underlying forms already exist elsewhere (`admin_settings`).

+### Assumptions
+- The admin panel should focus on read-heavy cards (counts, recent activity, settings snapshot) and quick navigation; full CRUD tables can remain minimal for now.
+- Tailwind and Alpine are available globally via `base.html`, so the dashboard can use them without additional imports.
+- Metrics can be derived from the context provided by `admin_panel` (user count, recent matches, system logs) without extra queries.

+### Plan
+1. Design a three-section layout: KPI overview cards, activity tables (recent matches/users), and system insights (logs/settings).
+2. Implement the Tailwind-based template in `admin_panel/dashboard.html`, adding conditional handling for empty datasets.
+3. Ensure links point to existing routes like `admin_settings` and provide placeholders where functionality is planned.
+4. Verify the template renders without errors and update navigation breadcrumbs if needed.

 ## Summary of All Fixes Applied (2025-01-18)